volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 var a = 10;
 ```

-Do you know why we receive "undefined" instead of "ReferenceError: a is not defined"?
+Do you know why we receive "undefined" instead of `ReferenceError: a is not defined`?

 Javascript hoisted variable declaration.
 This is how the above code is seen by an interpreter:

 ```javascript
 var a;